hth/receipt/documentation/nginx/README.md

 Nginx setup
 ===========

-For (SSL configuration)[ssl-install/README.md] follow this documentation
+For [SSL configuration](ssl-install/README.md) follow this documentation

 Have an administrator account with Xcode pre-installed and **agreed** to Xcode agreement.